Chicago Loop: Private transportation and roads

 The first anti-parking ordinance of streets in the Loop was passed on May 1, 1918, in order to help streetcars, and had been advocated by Chicago Surface Lines.
 This law banned the parking of any vehicle between 7 and 10 a.m. and 4 and 7 p.m. on a street used by streetcars; approximately 1,000 violators of this law were arrested in the first month of the ordinance's enforcement.
 The La Salle Hotel's parking garage was the first high-rise parking garage in the Loop, constructed in 1917 at the corner of Washington and LaSalle Streets and remaining in service until its demolition in 2005.
 In the 1920s old buildings were purchased in the area and converted to parking structures.
 More high-rise garages and parking lots were constructed in the 1930s, which also saw the advent of double-deck parking.
 The first parking meters were installed in 1947 and private garages were regulated in 1957; they were banned outright in the Loop in the 1970s in response to federal air-quality standards.
 The first underground garages were built by the city in the early 1950s.

-The plurality of households in the Loop, at 46.8 percent, have one vehicle available, compared to a citywide figure of 44.2 percent.
-44.6 percent of households have no vehicles available, compared to 26.9 percent citywide.
-The plurality of residents in the workforce, at 39.8 percent, walk or bike to work compared to 8.2 percent citywide.
-Transit is the second most popular form of commute, at 23.8 percent of residents compared to a citywide average of 28.2 percent.
-For vehicular commutes 21.5 percent of residents drive alone while 2.2 percent carpool, compared to 48.8 and 7.7 percent of citywide residents.
-All people and jobs are located in highly walkable areas, compared to respectively citywide figures of 94.6 percent and 40.5 percent; the Chicago Metropolitan Agency for Planning defines such areas based on population density, the length of city blocks, tree canopy cover, fatalities or grievous injuries incurred by pedestrians and bicyclists in the area, the density of intersections, and amenities located near the area.
+All residences and places of employment within the Loop are in highly walkable areas; the Chicago Metropolitan Agency for Planning defines such areas based on population density, the length of city blocks, tree canopy cover, fatalities or grievous injuries incurred by pedestrians and bicyclists in the area, the density of intersections, and amenities located near the area.
+33.3% of Loop residents walk or bike to work compared to 7.3% citywide.
+An additional 19.4% of Loop residents use transit for a daily commute, while 23.4% of residents citywide do.
+Just 22.2% of Loop residents drive to work alone or in a carpool, compared to 54.9% of all Chicago residents and 72.5% in the greater Chicago region.
+By household, 47.2% of Loop residents have no access to a personal vehicle, compared to 26.4% citywide and 12.6% regionally.